Seun-O/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [X] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+  Actions are objects that contain an action type and a piece of data that we associate with the action type.
+These alone don't do anything.

+  Reducers are then passed the action, and it is where the action is executed and the changes are made to the state according to the action type and data.

+  The store is where the state of the application can only be changed by reducers.
+It maintains the state for the whole application and if the state changes in the store any component referencing the state will be re-rendered.

+  The store is the single piece of truth because it manages the state for the whole application and can't be updated with setState.
+Only dispatched actions can change the state via the reducer.

-- [ ] What is the difference between Application state and Component state?
+- [X] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+    Application state refers to data/state that is referenced through the whole applications like fetched api data.
+Component state is data that is local to a component like a form component keeping track of input values to make it a controlled form.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [X] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+  It allows us to dispatch actions to the reducers asynchronously.
+For example when we fetch data and the data is not available immediately thunk allows the action not to block the execution stack.
+The actions flow through the middleware and are dispatched to all reducers.

 ## Project Set Up